Dulanga-Rukshan/Crytext/README.md

 # CryText - Encryption and Decryption Tool

 CryText is a Python based base64 tool designed for encrypting and decryption of files or text.
-Whether you're looking to protect sensitive information or need a quick way to securely share data, CryText makes it simple and effective.
+Whether you are looking to protect sensitive information or need a quick way to securely share data, CryText makes it simple and effective.

 ## Features

 - **Encrypt Text or Files**: Easily encrypt your text or file data using a specified encryption algorithm.
 - **Decrypt Encrypted Data**: Decrypt your encrypted text or files back to their original form.
-- **Command-Line Interface**: Easy-to-use CLI interface for quick operations.
+- **Command Line Interface**: Easy to use CLI interface for quick operations.
 - **File Support**: Encrypt and decrypt both text and file data by specifying the file path.

 ## File types supported